 Kaskantine's approach to food waste

-The broader aim of the project is to contribute to the emergence of circular economies within neighborhoods, and to make citizens “future proof” by closing resource loops.
+The broader aim of the project is to contribute to the circular economy of the neighborhood, and to make citizens “future proof” by closing resource loops.
 In the EU, around 88 million tonnes of food waste are generated annually with associated costs estimated at 143 billion euros (FUSIONS, 2016), about 30% of the originally produced food.
 Wasting food is not only an ethical and economic issue but it also depletes the environment of limited natural resources.
 Reducing food waste helps to achieve Sustainable Development Goals and, on top of that, it enables us to:

 support the fight against climate change (food waste alone generates about 8% of Global Greenhouse Gas Emissions)